No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Conclusions

 \section{Conclusions}

-In this work we have presented a new approach to displaced vertex reconstruction that combines an initialisation-free robust vertex fitter with a graph-based track clustering strategy.
+In this work we have presented a new approach to displaced vertex reconstruction that combines a graph-based track clustering strategy for vertex finding with a robust vertex fitter.
 The algorithm has been implemented as a self-contained \textsc{Delphes} module, making it a turn-key tool for phenomenological studies of long-lived particles.
 Unlike existing public software frameworks such as \textsc{CMSSW}~\cite{CMSSW}, \textsc{ACTS}~\cite{Ai:2021ghi}, or \textsc{RAVE}~\cite{rave,Waltenberger:2011zz}, which are either experiment-specific or too heavy-weight for fast simulations (since they are designed for full offline reconstruction), our implementation can be straightforwardly integrated into any \textsc{Delphes} detector card and directly used in the standard \textsc{MadGraph}–\textsc{Pythia}–\textsc{Delphes} pipeline.
 The code is publicly available on GitHub at~\href{https://github.com/jkriewald/delphes-LLP/}{https://github.com/jkriewald/delphes-LLP/}.

-An additional outcome of this work is a reformulation of the vertex fitting problem.
-Our approach highlights a simple yet powerful fitting strategy that emerges naturally once the problem is cast in terms of Gauss–Newton optimisation and precision-weighted residuals.
-This yields an initialisation-free vertex fit that is numerically stable and easy to implement, while remaining fully compatible with the established statistical framework of track-based fitting.
-We hope that presenting the method in this streamlined form will make it more accessible to the wider community and complement existing experimental approaches.
+An additional outcome of this work is a brief review of the vertex fitting problem.
+Starting from a unified Gauss-Newton framework, we derive both equivalent Schur-complement formulations, recovering the established transverse-information vertex fit while making explicit its underlying geometric interpretation.
+In particular, profiling the common vertex reveals that vertex fitting can equivalently be understood as the coupled minimisation of pairwise track distances.
+We hope that this presentation makes the underlying principles of modern vertex fitting more accessible and provides a natural framework for future extensions, such as the inclusion of timing information presented here.